 Jacquie Petrusma was first elected to the Tasmanian Parliament in 2010 and is Minister for Police, Fire and Emergency Management, Minister for the Prevention of Family Violence and Minister for Parks.
 Jacquie has also served as Minister for Sport and Recreation, Minister for Women, Minister for Disability Services and Community Development, Minister for Aboriginal Affairs, Minister for Human Services, Deputy Speaker and Chair of Committees, and Parliamentary Secretary to the Premier.

 Jacquie was born in Launceston, trained at the Launceston General Hospital as a Registered Nurse and worked in health related areas since 1984.
 Jacquie has also completed a Commerce Degree, worked as a National Sales Manager in a global medical company and owned her own business.

-Jacquie shifted to Hobart in 1994 where she lives in the Franklin electorate with her husband Tim and children with two dogs on three acres, where they are establishing an organic orchard and vegetable garden.
+Jacquie shifted to Hobart in 1994 where she lives in the Franklin electorate with her husband Tim, children and two dogs on three acres, where they have established an organic orchard and vegetable garden.

-Jacquie understands, and is passionate about the issues that affect Tasmanian families and small businesses, as well as health, the environment, the rising cost of living and the struggle to make ends meet.
-Other issues she feels strongly about include family violence, family breakdown, reconciliation, carers, ageing, child abuse, raising teenagers and caring for loved ones with disability.
+Jacquie is also passionate about the issues that affect Tasmanian families and small businesses, as well as health, the environment and the cost of living.
+Other issues Jacquie advocates strongly for include family and sexual violence, active ageing, child safety, people living with disability, sport and recreation.